Downingtown Industrial and Agricultural School: History

-James H. N. Waring (1890 - 1973) served as the school's principal.
+Creditt served as the school's president for many years.
+James N. H. Waring Jr. (1890–1973), the son of a prominent physician, served as the school's principal in the 1930s.
 Mortelia Womack, who worked as a secretary for W. E. B. Du Bois, applied for a job in the school in 1931 and Du Bois sent the school's principal, J. H. N. Waring, Jr., a reference for her.

+Howard D. Queen, a US Army colonel and commander of the 366th Infantry Regiment during World War II, served in the mathematics department after his military career.

-In 1980, a thirty-six-page publication about the school was printed.
+In 1980, a thirty-six-page publication authored by Clay Griffin about the school was published.